-A further advance pre-funding reserve, fully funded at closing, up to GBP1,500,000 will be established to purchase any discretionary further advances up to any principal determination date, prior to the call option date, designated by PML (as administrator).
+A further advance pre-funding reserve, fully funded at closing, of 0.5% of the GBP equivalent of the initial principal amount of the notes, will be established to purchase any discretionary further advances up to any principal determination date, prior to the call option date, designated by PML (as administrator).
 Any funds remaining in the reserve on any principal determination date prior to the call option date will be released into the principal waterfall.